suffolklibraries/sljekyll/_events/ipswich-2017-11-18-raspberry-pi.md

 Participants will work together in teams of up to five to design and build creations that solve a series of challenges.
 They will also get to make a short video to share their creations.

-Register online through [Eventbrite](https://www.eventbrite.co.uk/e/raspberry-pi-pioneers-tickets-37995883711?utm_term=eventname_text) by 28 October.
+Register online through [Eventbrite](https://www.eventbrite.co.uk/e/raspberry-pi-pioneers-tickets-37995883711?utm_term=eventname_text) by 4 November.

 Visit the [Pioneers website](https://www.raspberrypi.org/pioneers/) to find out more.